 Years in the making, this online rebate system converted a tedious pen and paper process into a cutting edge industry tool for businesses to apply for significant rebates on energy efficient product installations.

 Rachel Mullis and Grace Per Lee on the VEIC Marketing Team, Gotham City Graphics

 Angular, CSS, jQuery, JSON, Sitefinity CMS

 BBD is one of the most enjoyable projects I’ve ever worked on.
 Each workshop at the conference packs a punch, with amazing speakers who bring a high level of technical insight from the world of energy efficiency building.
 The conference needed a compact, well-organized, sortable and expandable way to display topics, tracks and speakers on a single page.
 Angular and jQuery are the secret sauces.

 People, employers and brands that I’ve had the pleasure to work with through the years: A special shout out to Corey Machanic and the supportive crew at VEIC for helping me relaunch in 2014.
-I am currently accepting work for the fall of 2015.
+I am currently booking work for the spring and summer of 2016.
 Please call or email to discuss your project. email@example.com

 Colleagues & Clients, Past and Present